Mahith0534/langtranslate/README.md

 # langtranslate
-Extract text from resource material and translates to other Languages
+Extracts text from resource material and translates to other Languages